 The book deals with themes of justice and social standing.
 While it touches on poverty and occasional peril, the approach is traditional and metaphorical.
 There is a religious framework, but it functions more as a cultural anchor than dogmatic instruction.
 Resolutions are almost always hopeful and centered on moral growth.

-An 8-to-10-year-old who enjoys 'Fractured Fairy Tales' or mythology, particularly one who is starting to explore their own Jewish identity or who loves seeing 'the little guy' win through brains rather than strength.
+An 8-to-10-year-old who enjoys 'Fractured Fairy Tales' or mythology or who loves seeing 'the little guy' win through brains rather than strength.

-The book can be read cold, but parents might want to look at the 'The Rooster Princess' first to explain the metaphor of losing one's identity.
+The book can be read cold, but parents might want to read 'The Rooster Princess' beforehand to consider how they'll discuss the princess's belief that she is a rooster, which some children may find confusing or upsetting.
 No significant content warnings are necessary.
 A child might ask, 'Why do people treat this person poorly just because they are poor?' or show frustration with an unfair situation in the story, providing an opening to discuss justice.

 Younger readers (8-9) will enjoy the surface-level humor and the absurdity of the situations.
 Older readers (11-12) will better appreciate the nuance of the 'justice' themes and the clever wordplay.